chasemccoy/www/posts/2024-03-24-inaka-summer/index.md

 Discovering and playing Bokunatsu (and watching Tim's 6 hour magnum opus of a review) has given me a deep appreciation for the timelessness of art and media.

 A game from 24 years ago, deeply steeped in a culture that isn't my own, has managed to create in me a sense of warm nostalgia.
-Its soundscapes reminded me of home perhaps more than any sound I've heard in the past two decades.
+Its soundscapes remind me of home, but also make me long for a place I've never been.

 It's also worth appreciating the meta aspect of the journey I went on to discover and experience this game, all because of a link in a newsletter.
 This is why the web is so special, and it's what an AI will never do: unearth a lost gem.